RachithP/Computer-Vision/data_fitting/README.md

+#  Data fitting

+Author: Rachith Prakash

-This folder contains different kinds of line fitting algorithms that can be used when we have a 2-D data.
-Typically, this is useful to find the direction or line which can define the correlation in data.
+This folder consists of different kinds of line fitting algorithms that can be used when we have 2-D data.
+Typically, this is useful to find a line which can best fit the data(pass through most data points).

-Algorithms covered are:

-1. Least Square solution.
-2. RANSAC.
+The following algorithms are covered.

+1. Linear Least Squares -> solution to AX = b.
+2. RANSAC -> Probabilistic method to fit data.
+Outlier rejection.
-3. Regularization.
-Similar to Least Sqaure, but considers noise in the data with a penalizing factor.
+3. Regularization -> similar to Least Sqaure, but considers noise in data with a penalizing factor.
+Outlier rejection.